Other Leaves: Colorado

 - There are various types of leave that may be available to an employee in Colorado.
 See Leaves of Absence.

-- Colorado does not have a state family and medical leave law applicable to private employers.
-See Family and Medical Leave.
+- Colorado has a paid family and medical leave insurance program that is funded through employer and employee contributions.
+See Paid Family and Medical Leave.

 - An employer that chooses to provide a paid leave of absence for organ donation is eligible for an income tax credit.
 See Organ Donor Leave.